panderson54/panderson54.github.io/docs/_posts/2022-03-03-Nuclear-Posture.md

 What is Nuclear Posture:
 =======================

 I want to start here because it's relevant to current events and frankly I need to start somewhere.
 What is nuclear posture?
-How can it be used to evaluate current events?
+How can it be used to interpret current events?
 Let's start by defining the term.
 For this post I am going to rely on Dr. Vipin Narang's Optimization Theory of Nuclear Posture.

 >"Nuclear posture is the incorporation of some number and type of nuclear warheads and delivery vehicles, the state's overall military structure, the rules and procedures governing how those weapons are deployed, when and under what conditions they might be used, against what targets, and who has the authority to make those decisions.
 Nuclear posture is best thought of as the operational, rather than the declaratory, nuclear doctrine of a country; while the two can overlap, it is the operational doctrine that generates deterrent power against an opponent."